Moscow Study Tour, 2008. Alaina Lemon, associate professor of anthropology, with U-M students and their Russian hosts. Photo by Zane Salim.

 Center for Global and Intercultural Study (CGIS)

 U-M's Center for Global and Intercultural Study (CGIS) offers several semester and year-long study abroad opportunities in Eastern Europe and Russia for which U-M students receive in-residence (not transfer) credit.
-Visit M-Compass to search for current program offerings in the Czech Republic, Finland, Poland, and Russia.
+Visit M-Compass to search for current program offerings in the Czech Republic, Poland, and Russia.

 University of Michigan Travel Policy